Navy Nurse Corps

 .

-The ward or indoor work uniform consisted of a white hospital dress, the white nurse’s cap, white stockings and white oxford shoes with rubber soles.
+The ward or indoor duty uniform consisted of a white hospital dress, the white nurse’s cap, white stockings and white oxford shoes with rubber soles.
+A blue cape with velvet collar and a blue sweater could be worn over the dress if extra warmth was required.

 .